Dean-Rough/sylo/PROJECT_PLAN.md

 ## 1. Project Goal

-To build a "Design Studio Productivity App" with a central AI chat orchestrating internal data management and external service integrations, leveraging Vercel and Supabase for core infrastructure, and designed for a sophisticated, multi-model OpenAI-powered chat experience with persistent memory and a user-managed prompt repository.
+To build a "Design Studio Productivity App" evolving into a comprehensive AI-powered suite that automates and intelligently assists with project management, scheduling, task execution, meetings, and workflows, leveraging Vercel and Supabase for core infrastructure, and designed for a sophisticated, multi-model OpenAI-powered chat experience with persistent memory and a user-managed prompt repository.

 ## 2. Phase 0: Foundational MVP - Core Architecture, User-Centric AI Interaction & Prompt Management